rdoxenham/openstack-training/documentation/openstack-manual.md

 	# virt-install --name node1 --ram 1000 --file /var/lib/libvirt/images/node1.img \
 		--cdrom /path/to/dvd.iso --noautoconsole --vnc --file-size 30 \
-		--os-variant rhel6 --network network:default
+		--os-variant rhel6 --network network:default,mac=52:54:00:00:00:01
 	# virt-viewer node1

 I would advise that you choose a basic or minimal installation option and don't install any window managers, as these are virtual machines we want to keep as much resource as we can available, plus a graphical view is not required.
 Partition layouts can be set to default at this stage also, just make sure the time-zone is set correctly and that you provide a root password.
 When asked for a hostname, I suggest you don't use anything unique, just specify "server" or "node" as we will be cloning and want things to be

-After the machine has finished installing it will automatically be shut-down, we have to 'sysprep' it to make sure that it's ready to be cloned, this removes any "hardware"-specific elements so that things like networking come up as if they were created individually-
+After the machine has finished installing it will automatically be shut-down, we have to 'sysprep' it to make sure that it's ready to be cloned, this removes any "hardware"-specific elements so that things like networking come up as if they were created individually.
+In addition, one step ensures that networking comes up at boot time which it won't do by default if it wasn't chosen in the installer.

 	# yum install libguestfs-tools -y && virt-sysprep -d node1
 	...

+	# virt-edit -d node1 /etc/sysconfig/network-scripts/ifcfg-eth0 -e 's/^ONBOOT=.*/ONBOOT="yes"/'

-	# virt-clone -o node1 -n node2 -f /var/lib/libvirt/images/node2.img
+	# virt-clone -o node1 -n node2 -f /var/lib/libvirt/images/node2.img --mac 52:54:00:00:00:02
 	Allocating 'node2.img'

 	Clone 'node2' created successfully.
-	# virt-clone -o node1 -n node3 -f /var/lib/libvirt/images/node3.img
+	# virt-clone -o node1 -n node3 -f /var/lib/libvirt/images/node3.img --mac 52:54:00:00:00:03
 	Allocating 'node3.img'

 	Clone 'node3' created successfully.
-	# virt-clone -o node1 -n node4 -f /var/lib/libvirt/images/node4.img
+	# virt-clone -o node1 -n node4 -f /var/lib/libvirt/images/node4.img --mac 52:54:00:00:00:04
 	Allocating 'node4.img'

 	Clone 'node4' created successfully.

 Finally, as an *optional* step for convenience, we can leave the virtual machines as DHCP and manually configure the 'default' network within libvirt to present static addresses via DHCP.
-To do this we need to discover the MAC addresses for our recently created guests:
+As we have manually assigned the MAC addresses for our virtual machines we can edit the default network configuration file as follows-

-	# virsh domiflist node1 | awk '{print $5}'

-	(Repeat this step for all guests, making note of the MAC addresses listed)

-Then edit the default network to accomodate for the changes-

 	# virsh net-destroy default
 	# virsh net-edit default